University of San Andrés

-The University of San Andrés (Universidad de San Andrés) is a private university located in Victoria, Buenos Aires, Argentina on the shores of the Rio de la Plata, in the metropolitan area of Greater Buenos Aires.
-It is a small institution, with approximately 900 undergraduate students and 500 graduate students.
+The University of San Andrés (Universidad de San Andrés) is a private Argentine university founded in 1989.
+The principal campus is located in Victoria, Buenos Aires, directly on the Río de la Plata in the Greater Buenos Aires metropolitan region.
+In addition, UdeSA operates other campuses in Buenos Aires and Nordelta.

-It is served by one of the largest private libraries in the country, Max von Buch.
-Maintaining over 70,000 volumes, the library was recognized by the Andrew W. Mellon Foundation though their Program for Latin American Libraries and Archives.
-The university provides more than 70 study abroad programs with universities in Europe, North America, Latin America, and Australia.
-San Andrés is the first institution in Argentina to offer a double degree accredited by Grandes Ecoles ESCP-Europe.
+By 2015, the university enrolled about 1,033 undergraduates and 897 graduates.

-The Universidad de San Andrés is one of the only two liberal arts colleges in Argentina, along with Universidad Torcuato Di Tella.
-The main campus is located in the town of Victoria, San Fernando Partido (a northern suburb of Buenos Aires).
-It also has offices in downtown Buenos Aires.
+The university follows a liberal arts education model and is home to the Max von Buch Library.

 History

 The university is a daughter institution of St. Andrew's Scots School, an institution founded by Scottish immigrants in 1838.
 It is named after Saint Andrew, the patron saint of Scotland, and its crest is composed of the Saltire (the flag of Scotland), and thistles (the national flower of Scotland).

 The current institution was formally established on September 1, 1988, by the Scottish Civil Educational Association of San Andrés (ACEESA).
 This entity was superseded in 2010 by the University of San Andrés Foundation(FUdeSA).

 The MBA programs taught by the university are accredited by the London-based Association of MBAs(AMBA).